Ella Fitzgerald: Tributes and legacy

 In 2008, the Downing-Gross Cultural Arts Center in Newport News named its new 276-seat theater the Ella Fitzgerald Theater.
 The theater is located several blocks away from her birthplace on Marshall Avenue.
 The Grand Opening performers (October 11 and 12, 2008) were Roberta Flack and Queen Esther Marrow.

 In 2012, Rod Stewart performed a "virtual duet" with Ella Fitzgerald on his Christmas album Merry Christmas, Baby, and his television special of the same name.

 There is a bronze sculpture of Fitzgerald in Yonkers, the city in which she grew up, created by American artist Vinnie Bagwell.
 It is located southeast of the main entrance to the Amtrak/Metro-North Railroad station in front of the city's old trolley barn.
 The statue's location is one of 14 tour stops on the African American Heritage Trail of Westchester County.
 A bust of Fitzgerald is on the campus of Chapman University in Orange, California.
-Ed Dwight created a series of over 70 bronze sculptures at the St. Louis Arch Museum at the request of the National Park Service; the series, "Jazz: An American Art Form", depicts the evolution of jazz and features various jazz performers, including Fitzgerald.
+Ed Dwight created a series of more thann 70 bronze sculptures at the St. Louis Arch Museum at the request of the National Park Service; the series, "Jazz: An American Art Form", depicts the evolution of jazz and features various jazz performers, including Fitzgerald.

 On January 9, 2007, the United States Postal Service announced that Fitzgerald would be honored with her own postage stamp.
 The stamp was released in April 2007 as part of the Postal Service's Black Heritage series.

-In April 2013, she was featured in Google Doodle, depicting her performing on stage.
+In April 2013, she was featured in Google Doodle, depicting her performing onstage.
 It celebrated what would have been her 96th birthday.

-On April 25, 2017, the centenary of her birth, UK's BBC Radio 2 broadcast three programmes as part of an "Ella at 100" celebration: Ella Fitzgerald Night, introduced by Jamie Cullum; Remembering Ella; introduced by Leo Green; and Ella Fitzgerald – the First Lady of Song, introduced by Petula Clark.
+On April 25, 2017, the centenary of her birth, the UK's BBC Radio 2 broadcast three programs as part of an "Ella at 100" celebration: Ella Fitzgerald Night, introduced by Jamie Cullum; Remembering Ella; introduced by Leo Green; and Ella Fitzgerald – the First Lady of Song, introduced by Petula Clark.

 In 2019, Ella Fitzgerald: Just One of Those Things, a documentary by Leslie Woodhead, was released in the UK.
 It featured rare footage, radio broadcasts and interviews with Jamie Cullum, Andre Previn, Johnny Mathis, and other musicians, plus a long interview with Fitzgerald's son, Ray Brown Jr.

+In 2023, Rolling Stone ranked Fitzgerald at No. 45 on their list of the 200 Greatest Singers of All Time.